ArctosDB/documentation-wiki/_how_to/How-to-Start-Object-Tracking.markdown

 ## **Create Containers**

 _This step enters enters your claimed barcode series into Arctos so they can be used.
-More information on containers and barcodes can be found at:_ [_https://arctosdb.org/documentation/container/#number\_of\_positions_](https://arctosdb.org/documentation/container/#number_of_positions)
+More information on containers and barcodes can be found in the [documentation](https://arctosdb.org/documentation/container/#number_of_positions)

-1.
-  1.
-e)Arctos → Manage Data → Object Tracking → Create Container Series
+1. From the Arctos main menu select Arctos → Manage Data → Object Tracking → Create Container Series
-  2.
-f) Download a template.
-Download a template.
+2. Download a template
-  3. g)Fill in the Excel sheet
+3. Complete the fields in the template using the following information
-    1.
-i)CONTAINER\_TYPE: A list of container types can be found here: [http://arctos.database.museum/findContainer.cfm](http://arctos.database.museum/findContainer.cfm)

-OR by visiting the code table at: [http://arctos.database.museum/info/ctDocumentation.cfm?table=CTCONTAINER\_TYPE](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTCONTAINER_TYPE)

-If you cannot find a container type that works for you, talk to Dusty to have it added.
-Do not use POSITIONS - they are a very unique container (see documentation).
+    A) CONTAINER\_TYPE: A list of container types can be found here [here](http://arctos.database.museum/findContainer.cfm): OR by visiting the code table [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTCONTAINER_TYPE)  If you cannot find a container type that works for you, submit an issue in GitHub to ask the community for guidance or request a new container type.
+Do not use POSITIONS as a container, they are a very unique container (see documentation).

-1.
-  1.
-    1. ii)LABEL: Human readable id.
-Example: Freezer 1, Range 5, etc. It can also be the barcode.
-    2. iii)BARCODE: Machine readable id
-    3. iv)INSTITUTION\_ACRONYM: UAM
+    B) LABEL: A human readable label for the barcode such as "Freezer 1, Range 5".
+If you don't know what your barcodes will be labeling at the moment, it is best to make the lable the same as the barcode
+    C) BARCODE: The text of the barcode
+    D) INSTITUTION\_ACRONYM: Your institutional acronym (UAM for University of Alaska for example)
-    4. v)DESCRIPTION: Describe the container if needs further explanation.
+    E) DESCRIPTION: Describe the container if needs further explanation.
 Examples: 13-slot freezer rack, Freezer room on the south side of the UA Museum basement.
-Room number 20., 100 slot plastic freezer, box, etc.
+Room number 20., 100 slot plastic freezer, box, etc
-    5. vi)CONTAINER\_REMARKS: Not heavily used and not searchable.
+    F) CONTAINER\_REMARKS: A free text field, it is not readily searchable
-    6. vii)PARENT\_INSTALL\_DATE: The date written as yyyy-mm-dd.
+    G) PARENT\_INSTALL\_DATE: The date written as yyyy-mm-dd

-d) Once bulkload file is completed, save as a CSV.
-Go back to Arctos → Object Tracking → Create Container Series.
+4. Once bulkload file is completed, save it as a CSV
+5. Return to Arctos → Object Tracking → Create Container Series

-e) Choose the saved CSV file and upload it.
+6. Choose the saved CSV file and upload it

-f) If it loads correctly, you will get the message

-Click on &quot;loaded - proceed to validate&quot;
+7. If it loads correctly, you will get the message &quot;loaded - proceed to validate&quot;

-g) Click on validate.
+8. Click on validate

-i) If there are errors, they will have a column that says invalid and what is invalid.
-Delete everything from bulkload stager, make corrections, and start at step 2d.
+9. If there are errors, you will see them in a column with error messages.
+You will need to delete everything from the bulkload stager, make corrections in your spreadsheet, and return to step 5.

-ii) If everything is valid, click proceed to upload.
+10. If everything is valid, click proceed to upload.
 You are done-ish!

 ## **Move Containers**

-_Currently all of the barcodes you created are in the &quot;Universe&quot;.
-This step allows you to give them more concrete locations and creates the relationships between barcodes in Arctos._
-BULK MOVE: BULKLOADER

-_Used mostly for initial set-up of barcode relationships such as placing the self in a row and range._

-1.
-a)Arctos → Manage Data → Object Tracking → Move Container
-2.
-b)Click on &quot;Batch Scan&quot; at the top.
-3. c)Click on &quot;Upload a CSV file&quot;
+Currently all of the barcodes you created are in the &quot;Universe&quot;.
+It is perfectly fine to leave your barcodes here until you apply them to a container, but you may want to move them to your Institution or some other location (The room or cabinet where they are stored might be logical choices).
+To accomplish this in bulk, you will use **Move Container Batch Scan** which requires that you prepare a CSV file with the appropriate relationship information.

-1. d)In excel, create a document with the headers BARCODE and PARENT\_BARCODE.
+1. In excel, create a document with the headers BARCODE and PARENT\_BARCODE
-  1. i)Fill in the columns
+2. Fill in the columns with information as follows:
-    1. 1)BARCODE is the child barcode - it is underneath/nested in the parent barcode.
+    A) BARCODE is the child barcode - it is underneath/nested in the parent barcode
-    2. 2)PARENT\_BARCODE is the barcode directly above the child barcode.
+    B) PARENT\_BARCODE is the barcode directly above the child barcode

       EXAMPLE: Universe is the parent barcode to the child barcode University of Alaska Museum.

-However, University of Alaska of Alaska Museum is parent barcode to UAM Genomic Resources rm 20.
+However, University of Alaska of Alaska Museum is parent barcode to UAM Genomic Resources Room 20
+      NOTE: Both the child and parent barcodes must exist in Arctos for this process to work

-e) Save file as CSV and load.
+ 3. Save file as CSV

-NON-BULK WITH BARCODE SCANNERS

-_Used to scan objects into their location._

-1.
+ Now you are ready to load the information into Arctos

+ 1. From the Arctos main menu select Arctos → Manage Data → Object Tracking → Move Container
+ 2. Click on &quot;Batch Scan&quot; at the top
+ 3. Click on &quot;Upload CSV file&quot;
+ 4. Select the file you created above
+ 5. Click the Upload this file button

+Alternatively you can move barcodes one at a time or in batches by scanning them into the appropriate parent barcode using the NON-BULK WITH BARCODE SCANNERS function which is generally used to scan objects into their location when only a few objects at a time are being moved.

+NOTE: Before scanning barcodes, set your scanner to tab after scan so that you can moreeasily move to the next field when scanning.

-a)Arctos → Manage Data → Object Tracking → Move Container
+ 1. From the Arctos main menu select Arctos → Manage Data → Object Tracking → Move Container

-2. b)Click on &quot;Batch Scan&quot; at the top.
+ 2. Click on &quot;Batch Scan&quot; at the top

-c) Using barcode reader, scan in Parent Barcode (shelf, tray, etc.)
+ 3. Place your cursor in the Parent Barcode field and using a scanner, scan in the Parent Barcode (shelf, tray, etc.)

-d) Click in &quot;scan barcode&quot;, scan the object barcodes going into the parent (shelf, tray, etc.).

-Barcode reader will automatically move you to the next blank field if it is set on Tab (reprogram it if it is set on Return)
+ 4. Place your cursor in the first &quot;scan barcode&quot; field and scan the first object barcode you want to move into the parent (shelf, tray, etc.).
+Continue the process until you have all of the children scanned in.
+The scanner will automatically move you to the next blank field if it is set on Tab.

-e)When you are done, click the tan box to SAVE
+  5. When you are done, click the tan box to SAVE

-## **Assigning Barcodes to Parts**
+## **Placing Parts in Containers**

+Barcodes are placed on containers and designate only the container.
+In order to track object parts, they must be placed in a barcoded container.
+There are several methods for placing an object part in one of your barcoded containers.
+The method you choose will likely depend upon the number of parts you want to place in containers

 1. a)From specimen page
 2. b)Faster to use Manage Data→ Object Tracking → Object+BC\&gt;\&gt;Container